 From a gym perspective they wanted to give the feeling that we cared about people and gave them SOMETHING to get on their training path.
 The weight machines were not intimidating to most and took up the most room in the gym.
 They were tools that most people thought they could use and that is definitely a big reason for commercial gyms to have them in their facilities.

-It was about that time though that this idea of functional training was gaining steam.
+It was about that time thought that this idea of functional training was gaining steam.
 I went on a pretty good break down about what REALLY is functional training the other day so you can check it out HERE.
-In discussing functional training though, I mentioned there is a solid group of fitness pros that don’t want our industry to evolve and honestly, want us to do everything.
+In discussing functional training though, I mentioned there is a solid group of fitness pros that don’t want our industry to change what we are doing or don’t quite understand the issues are that are causing us to look for a better way to train.
 Before I go down the issues with such a path, let me tell you what happened to me at my first gym job.

 As I learned the limitations the weight machine circuit had for people, the more disenchanted I became and I felt almost dishonest showing people the weight machines.
 What is the big deal?
 Am I trying to tell you that weight machines don’t “work”?!

 Like my post on functional training, we can only answer this question if we try to delve deeper into what it means that something “works”.
 Can machines train a muscle?
 Yes.
 Can weight machines make that muscle stronger, yes.
 So, what is my problem?!

 This is much of the argument I read about a recent article (probably opinion piece is more accurate) discussing weight machines and their value made its way around the internet.
 Part of the argument was that weight machines have been used with the elderly to improve their every day activity performance.
 Really?
 No kidding.

 The problem with referencing a study like this comes in the fact that there are two major issues.
 One, taking a population with little to no strength training experience and giving them something will more than likely create an improvement.
 Sorry, this is the reality.